snehaK212/icecream_1/README.md

 <h2>Final Project Statement</h2>
 <p align="justify">
-The Food Order Management System with Azure AI Chatbot Integration is a comprehensive solution that addresses the challenges of traditional food ordering systems.
+The Ice-Cream Parlour Management System with Azure AI Chatbot Integration is a comprehensive solution that addresses the challenges of traditional icecream ordering systems.
 Leveraging Azure App Service and Azure MySQL Database ensures a scalable and secure environment for hosting the application and managing data.
 The incorporation of Azure AI Services enhances user support by providing an intelligent Chatbot capable of addressing user queries and offering quick access to a detailed FAQs section.
-The project not only streamlines food order operations but also sets the foundation for further enhancements and innovations in user interaction and support.
+The project not only streamlines icecream order operations but also sets the foundation for further enhancements and innovations in user interaction and support.
 </p>
 <p align="justify">
-<b>As we finish, Foodie Basket: Hassle-free Ordering isn't always just an utility; it's an ongoing exploration of endless communication possibilities.
+<b>As we finish, Ice-Cream Parlour: Hassle-free Ordering isn't always just an utility; it's an ongoing exploration of endless communication possibilities.
 In this era of worldwide connectivity, this undertaking signifies a pivotal step toward a greater accessible and interconnected international.</b>
 </p> <br>
-</h2><b><a href="https://iceparlour.azurewebsites.net/">Foodie Basket: Hassle-free Ordering Web App using Azure AI ChatBot Service</b></a>
+</h2><b><a href="https://iceparlour.azurewebsites.net/">Ice-Cream Parlour: Hassle-free Ordering Web App using Azure AI ChatBot Service</b></a>